 - 1 cinnamon stick

 Turn Instant Pot (IP) on saute mode, add oil, and wait for it to heat.
-Add all of the dry spices-cloves, cinnamon stick, bay leaves, peppercorns, star anise, and chili peppers.
+Add all of the dry spices-cloves, cinnamon stick, bay leaves, peppercorns, star anise, and chili peppers (all optional).
 Then add the cumin seeds.

 Immediately add the chopped onions so the cumin seeds do not brown too much and stir.

 Once the onions are translucent add turmeric, ginger, garlic, chicken masala, tomato paste, salt, and dried coriander powder.
 Mix well and continue to cook for 2 minutes while continously stirring.

 Add de-skinned chicken and water.

 Stir and close the lid.
 Set the IP to manual, 12 minutes, high pressure, and allow it to naturally release pressure.

 Once the pressure is released and the valve drops, open the lid.

 Set the pot to saute mode.

 Mix the sorghum flour and water together in a bowl and pour it into the pot.
 Mix well and let it simmer for about 2 minutes.